Aidaman/Mollyfish-Talk-Web/README.md

 For me this project is a challenge.
 I want to create something on my own.
 I want to make something good.
 To be able to show it and have no hesitation.
 I want to build something I would **want to use myself**
 Since it is a pet project meant to create a solid portfolio in the first place — it is also a playground to learn

-### Note

-This project uses Primeng library.
-However, since the color theme was already predetermined I made a hard decision to customarily style some components with border radiuses, shadows, and colors